For years Hawaii’s criminal background check law has been among the most protective in the nation.

 In 2015, the Hawaii Supreme Court ruled against Hawaii Health Systems Corporation in a case brought by Zak Shimose, a radiological technician with a conviction for crystal methamphetamine possession with intent to distribute.
 His offer of employment at a Hilo hospital was rescinded after the conviction became known, but he took the case to court.

 Lawyers for the employer argued that radiological technicians “have access to drugs, syringes, needles, and patient charts,” and work with vulnerable patient groups.
 However, the court was unable to find evidence that the defendant would have access to controlled substances or that there was any relationship between a drug conviction and abusive actions towards patients.

-The takeaway for employers is to be sure to review each situation on a case-by-case basis—and discuss it with HR and legal professionals—before making adverse hiring decisions based on information in a criminal history background check.
+The takeaway for employers is to be sure to review each situation on a case-by-case basis—and discuss it with HR or legal professionals—before making adverse employment decisions based on information in a criminal history background check.

 This article is for informational purposes only and does not constitute legal advice.
 Readers should first consult their attorney, accountant or adviser before acting upon any information in this article.